 How to Print With Column Alignment in Python

-The % method is one of the most common and oldest ways to format strings and get results in the required style.
-We can use the %-*s to specify the spacing that will work as the column width.
+The % formatting method is one of the oldest ways to format strings.
+Using %-*s, we can define spacing that acts as the column width.
+The spacing must be manually adjusted for each row.

 print("First Name: %-*s Last Name: %s" % (13, "Jim", "Clark"))